ZubairMohamed/WebjetUI/README.md

 - Open settings by pressing `CTRL + ALT + S`.
 In MacOS this shortcut should be `Cmd + ,`.
 Alternatively in the `hamburger menu` click on `File > Settings`.
 - In the search window search for `prettier`.
 Alternatively navigate to `Languages & Frameworks > JavaScript > Prettier`.
 - Enable the option `Automatic Prettier configuration` and click the checkbox `Run on save`.
 You may need to restart your IDE for changes to apply.
-- For a video guide you can follow this https://youtu.be/V3Sf4j-nevI?si=xN_Xwu3r9zha6G1m
+- For a video guide you can follow this tutorial https://youtu.be/V3Sf4j-nevI?si=xN_Xwu3r9zha6G1m

 ## Design Decisions and Limitations